JasonJOCKKY/augur/README-Tigers.md

 - [Android App](https://github.com/Ulincsys/Augur-View)

 ## How to build
-1. Please see the [Read Me](https://github.com/Ulincsys/Augur-View/blob/master/README.md) on the [Ulincsys Github](https://github.com/Ulincsys/Augur-View) for the build instrucions of the Android app.
+- Please see the [Read Me](https://github.com/Ulincsys/Augur-View/blob/master/README.md) on the [Ulincsys Github](https://github.com/Ulincsys/Augur-View) for the build instrucions of the Android app.
-2. Need build instructions for front end
+- To preview the frontend
+   1. Enter the folder `/frontend`.
+   2. Make sure the latest NodeJS and npm are installed.
+   3. Make sure that angular cli is installed.
+Can be installed with `npm install -g @angular/cli`.
+   4. Install node dependencies by running `npm install`.
+   5. For **testing purposes**, the frontend can be served on `http://localhost:4800` by running `ng serve`.
+   6. To **build** the frontend for deployment, run `ng build --prod`.
+The build files will be located under `/frontend/dist`.
-3. Need build instructions for him to be able to view install scripts
+- Need build instructions for him to be able to view install scripts

 ## Issues
 1. Improving the logic/flow of install script